SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 "And maybe that means it's even cooler!
 You should come out man."

-"Still, I..."
-I thought for a moment, "I'm just not feeling it.
+"Still..."
+I thought for a moment.
+"I'm just not feeling it.
 I don't think I want to play out anymore."

 "I don't believe that.
 Despite how it ended, remember the start of our first competition?
 You were so nervous- I saw how you were shaking on stage for the first set- but when we played *Donna Lee* you were completely locked in.
 You dominated the fastest tune there is!
 And then when we grabbed food after, you were so happy, you were even laughing and making jokes with Miles and you've always been super stiff around him.
 You're usually really stiff in general... it was nice to see you loosen up."